PATTI IN CINCINNATI

 February 20, 1882.

-Richard Ellmann in his biography Oscar Wilde (which contains one of the four previously published chronologies of the lecture tour) says that Wilde lecturing in Columbus, OH, on February 20, 1882 .
-This is incorrect—although Wilde was in Cincinnati on that day it was only as a stopover on his way to Louisville, KY where he lectured on the following night.
-Wilde returned to Cincinnati for his lecture, as he had planned to do, on February 23.
+Richard Ellmann in his biography Oscar Wilde (which contains one of the four previously published chronologies of the lecture tour) says that Wilde lectured in Columbus, OH, on February 20, 1882 .
+This is incorrect—Wilde was in Cincinnati on that day, although not to lecture.
+It was only as a stopover on his way to Louisville, KY where he lectured on the following night.
+Wilde did return to Cincinnati to lecture, as he had planned to do, on February 23.

 Singing that night was Adelina Patti (1843—1919) the highly acclaimed Italian opera singer (born in Spain) who was professionally known simply as Patti.
 She remains one of the most famous sopranos in history owing to the purity and beauty of her lyrical voice and the unmatched quality of her bel canto technique.
 The composer Giuseppe Verdi, writing in 1877, described her as being perhaps the finest singer who had ever lived and a "stupendous artist".
 Like Wilde she was a client of the theatrical impresario Richard D'Oyly Carte, and also a guest at The Burnet House in Cincinnati where Wilde stayed for his first lecture there.